 Focused History of the Patient

 The patient is a 58-year-old female with long-standing hypertension.
 She had been treated with three medications with no satisfactory relief of her hypertension.
 Her laboratory examinations were notable for long-term hypokalemia, with her lowest recorded value being 2.3 mmol/L (normal range 3.6–5.2 mmol/L).

 We measured her serum aldosterone and plasma renin activity (PRA) to determine her aldosterone-to-renin ratio (ARR).
 Her serum aldosterone was 24 ng/dl and her PRA was 0.6 ng/ml/h, giving an ARR of 40 (range of normal < 30 ng/mL/h).

-After the CT scan showed bilateral adrenal lesions, we performed adrenal vein sampling to measure aldosterone, cortisol, to determine their ratio, using the inferior vena cava as the control (Table 1).4 The aldosterone levels in the right and left renal veins were 3,800 ng/dL and 78 ng/dL, respectively.
-The control value from the inferior vena cava was 66 ng/dL.
+After the CT scan showed bilateral adrenal lesions, we performed adrenal vein sampling to measure aldosterone and cortisol levels, and to determine their ratio using the inferior vena cava as the control (Table 1).4 The aldosterone levels in the right and left renal veins were 3,800 ng/dl and 78 ng/dl, respectively.
+The control value from the inferior vena cava was 66 ng/dl.
 Based on these values, including cortisol measurements, the calculated aldosterone/cortisol ratio of right vs left was 13.75.
 Any ratio over 4 is considered a positive finding.
 Taken together, the laboratory findings suggest that the right adrenal gland was the source of the excess aldosterone.